guyjennings/qxrd/README.txt

+v0.5.17 contains fixes and changes to the 'synchronized acquisition' mode

+Added a 'bipolar triangle' waveform.
+Added nidaq.getAnalogInput and nidaq.setAnalogOutput script commands.
+Added display of syncronization waveform to UI

 v0.5.16 mainly involves a major re-write of the acquisition code to support 'synchronized' acquisition.

 This involves taking 'groups' of images while varying an external programming voltage (using a